 Shake the blanket after filling a row to make sure the pellets have filled up the pocket.
 Make sure the pellets are in the bottom of the pocket if you use a fleece material.

-After you reach the top of the blanket, use a double-sided tape to keep pellets in the last pocket.
+After you reach the top of the blanket, use a wash-away tape to keep the pellets in the last pocket.
 The tape washes away after one laundering.

 Fold the two inches that you didn’t sew; then put the tape in between the two sides.
 Pin the part on the sides where there is no tape.